Ivica Žunić

-Ivica Žunić (born 11 September 1988) is a Croatian football player who plays as a centre back.
+Ivica Žunić (born 11 September 1988) is a Croatian former professional footballer who played as a centre-back.

 Club career

 Volyn Lutsk

 On 24 July 2014, Žunić joined Ukrainian club Volyn Lutsk.

 Orenburg

 On 6 July 2016, Žunić signed for Russian Premier League newcomers FC Orenburg.

-Chornomorets Odessa
+Chornomorets Odesa

-On 18 August 2017, Žunić joined Ukrainian club Chornomorets Odessa.
+On 18 August 2017, Žunić joined Ukrainian club Chornomorets Odesa.

 Gabala

 On 19 July 2019, Žunić signed six-month contract with Gabala.

 CFR Cluj

 On 22 November 2020, joined Romanian club CFR Cluj.
 He made his debut on the same day the Romanian club announced his signing, coming on as a substitute for Ciobotariu in the 87th minute in a 0–1 lose over UTA Arad.

 Rapid București

-On 12 January 2021, Rapid București announced the signing of Žunić from CFR Cluj on a one-and-half-year contract.
+On 12 January 2021, Rapid București announced the signing of Žunić from CFR Cluj on a one-and-a-half-year contract.